 When you demonstrate expertise consistently over time, you are building something I think of as an accumulated reasoning record.
 Readers who have followed your work for years have seen you think through dozens of problems.
 They have a model of how you approach things.
 They know your characteristic errors and your characteristic strengths.
 They can anticipate your perspective on new situations before you have articulated it.

 This accumulated record is the actual basis of thought leadership.
 Not the credential list.
 Not the framework citations.
 The reader's confidence that they understand how you think — and that your way of thinking is worth tracking.
+The word "leadership" in thought leadership is usually read as status.
+It is more accurately read as a function: people follow your thinking because they have learned that following it repays the attention.

 This kind of trust is not built quickly.
 It is not built by any individual piece of writing.
 It is built by the consistent production of thinking that is honest about its reasoning, specific about its claims, and useful to readers who are working through related problems.
 It takes years.
 But it is also not easily disrupted.
 Once a reader has built a model of how you think — based on watching you think across many situations — a single poor piece does not destroy the model.
 The record absorbs variance.
+That resilience is the inverse of performed expertise's fragility: the same accumulation that makes demonstrated expertise slow to build makes it hard to lose.

 Performed expertise does not compound in this way.
 Each piece of credential display or framework citation is essentially standalone.
 It does not build toward anything cumulative.
 The reader who has read ten pieces of performed expertise does not know the author any better than after reading one.
 They know the author's affiliations and preferred frameworks, but they have no model of the author's judgment.
 When an ambiguous situation arises — a new problem where the frameworks give conflicting guidance — the reader has no basis for trusting the author's navigation of it.
+The performer has spent ten pieces establishing that they belong in the room and zero pieces establishing how they would think once inside it.

 The Practitioner Constraint